The Complete Guide to Accessibility and Digital Security

 3. Look for https and the lock icon, especially when you’re doing something financial or conducting a transaction.
 Http isn’t secure enough.Set your browsers, security software, and apps to receive automatic updates.
 Never ignore update notifications.
 Otherwise, criminals have more of a chance to exploit security loopholes.

 4. Check your browser’s security settings and upgrade them, if necessary.
 Chrome, as of September 2023, has three settings: no protection, standard protection, and enhanced protection.
 No protection is not recommended.
 Standard offers a good deal of protection against potentially dangerous URLs.
 It also warns you if a data breach exposed your passwords.
 Enhanced protection keeps you even safer but requires that your browsing data be sent to Google.
 That may trouble some people even if the data is anonymized.
-A recent study indicated that a person’s search history could be tied to their social media profiles.
 Whatever protection level you choose, check all of your devices.
 Using certain settings on one device does not mean they carry over to your other devices.

 Jocelyn is far from alone, as many people find themselves in similar straits.
 Take someone with a mobility disorder who is on conventional medications and vitamins.
 He’s hopeful to find a treatment and sends money to someone claiming to sell special vitamins that cure the disorder.

 First things first: Life isn’t cheap, and disability makes for a steeper uphill climb.
-People who are hard of hearing may have lower salaries and limited job opportunities.1 They may even grapple with limited income because they’re retired (hearing loss is common among senior citizens).
-Hearing aids cost a pretty penny, and many insurers don’t cover them for adults.2 (Check out your state’s coverage mandates here.)
+People who are hard of hearing may have lower salaries and limited job opportunities.2 They may even grapple with limited income because they’re retired (hearing loss is common among senior citizens).
+Hearing aids cost a pretty penny, and many insurers don’t cover them for adults.3 (Check out your state’s coverage mandates here.)

 Bottom line, many people with disabilities are eager to save money where they can.
 The good news for people like Jocelyn is that legitimate, lower-cost deals for hearing aids can be found on Facebook.
 This could happen when someone upgrades their hearing aids or gets cochlear implants and no longer wears hearing aids.
 The bad news is, it’s easy to get ripped off.
 Some tips to protect yourself: